-Apple, which took about a massive $6-billion hit in its September quarter owing to supply constraints, has said that the festive quarter may see a larger impact of chip shortage that is affecting the entire industry.
+Apple, which took about a massive $6-billion hit in its September quarter owing to supply constraints, has said that the festive quarter may see a larger chip shortage affecting the entire industry.

-In an earnings call late on Thursday, Apple CEO Tim Cook said that the primary cause of supply-chain-related shortages will be the chip shortage in the ongoing quarter.
+In an earnings call late on Thursday, Apple CEO Tim Cook said that the primary cause of supply-chain-related shortages would be the chip shortage in the ongoing quarter.

 “By the time we finish this quarter, the constraints will be larger than the $6 billion that we experienced in Q4 (July-September period),” he told the analysts.

 Apple faced about a $6-billion hit in the supply constraints, and it affected the iPhone, the iPad, and the Mac devices in its Q4 earnings.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “There were two causes for this in Q4.
 One was the chip shortages that you’ve heard a lot about from many different companies throughout the industry.
 And the second was Covid-related manufacturing disruptions in Southeast Asia,” Cook informed.

 Cook said that the Covid disruptions have improved materially across October to where we currently are.